Updated on: 11/19/2019

 Often, victims of violent crimes have severe injuries that require them to take time off work, pay for surgeries or other expensive medical procedures, hire people to help them with tasks they used to be able to do on their own, or pay for other expenses that they incurred due to their injuries.
 The state of Washington has a Crime Victims Compensation fund that can help the victims of violent crimes pay for some of those expenses.

 In some vehicular assault or homicide cases, victims may also be entitled to compensation from the at-fault driver.
 These cases take place in civil, not criminal, court; victims are usually paid by the at-fault driver’s insurance, not from their personal assets.
 The goal in these cases is usually the recovery of damages, not the further punishment of the at-fault driver.
-These cases are handled by civil attorneys who are familiar with personal injury claims.
+These cases are handled by personal injury attorneys who are familiar with these types of claims.